-All that said, Coca-Cola might not be our best brand awareness role model.
+All that said, Coca-Cola might not be the best branding role model.
 For starters, the company has been around for 125 years.
 And it’s worth $190 billion.
 And according to LinkedIn, it has more than 63,000 employees.

 Those are three things that you and your online store won’t have.
 At least not this quarter.

-So let’s take a deep dive into brand awareness, ecommerce store style.
+So let’s take a deep dive into how to brand, ecommerce store style.

-- Next, we’ll look at how to make noise once you decide what brand awareness means to your business.
+- Next, we’ll look at how to make noise once you decide what branding means to your business.

-- Then we’ll wrap up by going over some actionable tips that ecommerce stores like yours can take to cultivate brand awareness.
+- Then we’ll wrap up by going over some actionable brand awareness tips that ecommerce stores like yours can take to increase brand advocacy.

 The whole time, we’ll study examples of how businesses — businesses like yours, not business like like Coca-Cola — have made brand awareness come to life.